a1h2med/OpenCv_Projects/README.md

 Description:<br/>
 It's a very simple Project,in wich I wanted to show a certain color from a live video and keep viewing only that color.<br/>

+## Corner_detection:
+Description:<br/>
+In this Project I was trying to detect the corners in the real life, and controlling the quality of the detection using a trackbar
 ## Learning_Codes_and_Projects:
 Description:<br/>
 It's the codes from my learning phase in wich I saved each code with a brief description of each one, to make it easy for me for revising or whatever.<br/>